 ii) Subject to the Act and the articles, a Class D non-voting member shall not be entitled to receive notice of, to attend, to be heard, or to vote at meetings of the members of the Corporation.

 iii) Class D non-voting members may be called “Honorary Members”.

-e) The acceptance of a new Member of any class requires the support of at least 2/3 of board members present and entitled to vote and a properly constituted Directors’ meeting.
+e) The acceptance of a new Member of any class requires the support of at least simple majority of board members entitled to vote.
+Top